 We start the year with some general background and opinion questions while everyone gets started on their courses.

 Then, each Sunday between October and May half-terms, we ask trainee teachers whether or not they are in school each day over the coming week.
-This means we can give them daily questions that are suitable for the kind of the experiences they might have had that day.
+This means we can ask questions about your day that reflect the kind of experiences you might have had!

-For example, if they are in school, we ask them questions about the success of their teaching, of what went well and what could have gone better, and about disruption in class.
+For example, if you are in school that day, we might ask you questions about the success of your teaching, of what went well and what could have gone better, about disruption in class, and the critical question of where you ate your lunch!

-Each week, we’ll also try to give trainee teachers a few questions from the main panel too so that they feel part of the wider Teacher Tapp experiment.
+Each week, we’ll also try to give trainee teachers a few questions from the main panel too so that you all feel part of the wider Teacher Tapp experiment.

-Absolutely.
+We’d like it to be used to help improve course provision and support for trainees in the future.
 Our terms and conditions say we can’t provide individual-level data, but we are happy to discuss with you how we might provide aggregated data and analysis to help understand your trainee experience better.
+Obviously we can only do this if a reasonably large number of your trainees are using the app so that they are not individually identifiable.